Federal Reserve Bank Officials

 Governor, FRB of Cleveland

-George Keesee
+George H. Keesee

 Cashier, FRB of Richmond

-George J. Seay
+George James Seay

 Governor, FRB of Richmond

-M. W. Bell
+Milton W. Bell

 Cashier, FRB of Atlanta